civo/status/content/issues/2023-07-10-NYC1-region-disruption.md

 ---

+00:15:00 UTC

+We hope to have an update on the work progress soon.
+At the latest, we hope to update at 00:45 UTC (in half an hour) if not sooner.

+---

 00:45:00 UTC

 The power issue continues to persist and we have no indication of an estimated time to fix and restoration of service in the data center that houses the NYC1 region.